 Welcome Prospective Students!

-The Department offers programs leading to the degrees of M.S./Ph.D and Ph.D. with a specialization in any of the following five areas: Computational Science and Engineering (CSE); Dynamical Systems, Control and Robotics (DCR); Micro and Nanoscale Engineering (MEMS); Solid Mechanics, Materials and Structures (SMMS); and Thermal Sciences and Fluid Mechanics (TFS).
+The Department offers programs leading to the degrees of M.S./Ph.D and Ph.D. with a specialization in any of the following six areas: Bioengineering and Systems Biology (BESB); Computational Science and Engineering (CSE); Dynamical Systems, Control and Robotics (DCR); Micro and Nanoscale Engineering (MEMS); Solid Mechanics, Materials and Structures (SMMS); and Thermal Sciences and Fluid Mechanics (TFS).

 The Department features outstanding faculty.
 Ten faculty members hold membership in the National Academy of Engineering, which reflects an exceptionally high national standing.
 Further, several faculty members have been awarded the most prestigious prizes and awards in their respective fields, including the NSF Career Award, the Sloan Fellowship, the Humboldt Senior Scientist Award, the APS Fluid Dynamics Prize, the ASM Gold Medal, and the SIAM Dahlquist Prize.

 Faculty in the department look forward to the opportunity to collaborate with talented and motivated graduate students.
 Important goals we envision for our PhD students include: (1) a thorough understanding of current literature and the identification of fundamental research problems; (2) the development of a strong theoretical and experimental background and the proposal of innovative solutions to challenging problems; (3) the presentation and publication of research in the most prestigious journals and conferences; and (4) the development of teaching, laboratory, personal communication, team work and presentation skills.